 United Kingdom Prime Minister Boris Johnson is “clinically stable” and is “responding to treatment” for COVID-19 inside an intensive care unit a Downing Street spokesperson reported Wednesday.

-Johnson was admitted to St. Thomas hospital on Sunday after having “persistent symptoms” of the coronavirus 10 days after being the first world leader to test positive.
+Johnson was admitted to St. Thomas medical clinic on Sunday after having “persistent symptoms” of the coronavirus 10 days after being the first world leader to test positive.
 The former London Mayor was later moved to the intensive care unit and given oxygen on Monday after his conditioned appeared to worsen.

 “The prime minister remains clinically stable and is responding to treatment.
 He continues to be cared for in the intensive care unit at St. Thomas’ Hospital,” the spokesperson said according to CNBC.
 (RELATED: ‘Precautionary Step’: UK Prime Minister Boris Johnson Hospitalized After Testing Positive For Coronavirus)